 Child: a child is defined by Iowa Code, section 232.68 as any person under the age of 18 years.
 The victim of child abuse is a person under the age of 18 who has suffered one or more of the categories of child abuse as defined in Iowa law (physical abuse, mental injury, sexual abuse, denial of critical care, child prostitution, presence of illegal drugs, manufacturing or possession of a dangerous substance).

 College employees who, in the scope of their employment responsibilities, examine, attend, counsel, or treat a child are obligated to report suspected physical or sexual abuse of a child.
-This includes most College employees, including, but not limited to, faculty, coaches, student employees, administrators and staff.
+This includes most College employees, including, but not limited to, faculty, coaches, student employees, administrators, and staff.
 Such College employees, regardless of statutorily-protected or -designated confidentiality, must report to both the Grinnell Police Department Dispatch Center (641-623-5679) and Campus Safety and Security (641-269-4600) within 24 hours of receiving a report of alleged child abuse.
-Both of these numbers are staffed 24 hours a day/7 days a week.
+Both of these numbers are staffed 24 hours/7 days a week.

 Coercion: is direct or implied threat of force, violence, danger, hardship, or retribution sufficient to persuade a reasonable person of ordinary susceptibility to perform an act which otherwise would not have been performed or acquiesce in an act to which one would not have submitted.
 Coercion can include unreasonable and sustained pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 A person’s words or conduct cannot amount to coercion unless they wrongfully impair the other’s freedom of will and ability to choose whether or not to engage in sexual activity.
-When someone makes it clear that he/she/zi does not want to engage in sexual activity, that he/she/zi wants to stop, or that he/she/zi does not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.
+When someone makes it clear that they do not want to engage in sexual activity, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

-Complainant: the individual(s) who has experienced a possible instance of sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence,stalking, and retaliation regardless of whether that individual makes a report or seeks formal conduct (corrective) action.
+Complainant: the individual(s) who has/have experienced a possible instance of sexual or gender-based harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, stalking, and retaliation regardless of whether that individual makes a report or seeks formal conduct (corrective) action.

-Complaint: a report of sexual harassment or sexual misconduct.
+Complaint: a report of sexual or gender-based harassment or sexual misconduct.

 Confidentiality: Grinnell College community members who are bound by confidentiality include medical and counseling staff from Student Health and Counseling Services (SHACS), chaplains, Ombuds, and trained Campus Advocates (i.e., DVA/SAC advocates).
 See also: Statutorily-Protected or -Designated Confidentiality.